 “The focus on curriculum has been the biggest piece for us,” she said.
 “When I came in in 2011, B-Tech had no textbooks.
 The mindset was this was not a real school.
 The teaching staff left around 1:30 every day.
 The tone was bad.”

 Classes at B-Tech are in double blocks, so there are only four, comparatively long classes each day.
 According to Quintana, that gives both teachers and students more time to dig into the material and cover a lot of ground in a short period of time.

 “Students are able to recover a full year’s worth of English, math, history and science in one semester,” Quintana said.

-The WASC report also noted that the double blocked schedule creates fewer transitions in the school day, reducing potential conflict situations and opportunities for truancy.
-If students are absent for either first or third block, the school calls their home.
+The WASC report also noted that the double-block schedule creates fewer transitions in the school day, reducing potential conflict situations and opportunities for truancy.
+If students are absent for either first or third block, the school calls home.

 B-Tech also puts a particular emphasis on technology education.
 The school has one iMac lab and is opening a second soon.